 FCA’s other current donors in the refugee response include the European Commission’s Humanitarian Aid and Civil Protection Department (ECHO) and the Ministry for Foreign Affairs of Finland.

-Inclusive education and employment for youth
+Education and employment for youth

 In 2015, FCA established the first school for children with disabilities in Adjumani district, which has been home to refugees from South Sudan for nearly 30 years.
 The school offers inclusive education for refugee and host community children with the boarding facility for the children living afar from the school.